'The Discovery': Netflix original movie explores afterlife, existential dread

 Netflix's upcoming original movie, "The Discovery," explores exactly that, alongside the social and personal fallouts that happen as a result.
 The movie will have its world premiere at the Sundance Film Festival (which kicks off Thursday) and afterward will be available on Netflix and select theaters on March 31.
 A trailer for the film was released Wednesday.

 "The Discovery" is set one year after science proves that there is indeed an afterlife.
 As a result, millions of people around the world commit suicide in order to cross over.
-The movie follows the scientist who confirmed the afterlife (Redford), his son Will (Segel) and Isla, the woman Will falls in love who has a tragic past (Mara).
+The movie follows the scientist who confirmed the afterlife (Redford), his son Will (Segel) and Isla (Mara), the woman Will falls in love with who has a tragic past.